plelena/plelena/README.md

 ### 👋 Hi, I'm Olena

-I'm a Data analyst with a growing interest in AI and automation.
+Data analyst with a growing interest in AI and automation.
 🔧 Main stack: Python, SQL, PostgreSQL, MySQL, Metabase, Power BI, Tableau and more 😄
 🤖 Currently learning to build AI agents with LLMs
 📈 Passionate about turning data into insights.

-📫 How to reach me:
+📫 __How to reach me:__
 [LinkedIn](www.linkedin.com/in/ozavalna)
 plelena@gmail.com